 If a copy or copies of a title is to be placed on reserve in Booth Library, an e-mail request to email@example.com can be sent.
 This message should include the author, title, course number and section, semester/term, instructor and an estimated enrollment.
 One copy per 10 students can be placed on reserve.
 The request must be repeated each semester/term and must be submitted by the semester/term deadline.

-The supplemental/student purchase form must be completed and submitted, along with all other information, by the designated deadline.
+The Supplementary Textbook Request and Supplementary Student Purchase for Digital Access Request must be completed and submitted, along with all other information, by the designated deadline.
 These are reviewed and forwarded to the University Union Bookstore.
 Supplemental materials must not exceed 50 percent of the current course maximum.
 If software is included, supplemental materials must not exceed 75 percent of the current course maximum.
-The current course maximum is $100.

 Textbook Rental Service offers a sales period to the students for textbooks that they have checked out for current semester/term courses.
 Please visit our website for specific semester/term sales information.

-Students taking Continuing Education courses have five business days from the date of dropping or withdrawing from the class to return textbooks without being charged a non-refundable drop processing fee, accruing fines, and/or book charges.
+Students taking online or off-campus courses have five business days from the date of dropping or withdrawing from the class to return textbooks without being charged a non-refundable drop processing fee, accruing fines, and/or book charges.
 For dropped/withdrawn courses, a non-refundable $20 per book processing fee will be charged for the associated textbooks not returned within the designated time frame.

 The deadline to return textbooks is 3 p.m.
 Friday afternoon during finals week.
 This applies to both the Fall and Spring semesters.
 The Summer return deadline is the Monday following finals week and can vary with summer hours.
 During the five-day grace period, all textbooks not returned by the deadline are subject to late fine charges of $20 per book.
 Late returns are not accepted after the five-day grace period, which follows the announced semester/term deadline.